Amtrak Long Distance Trains: Welcome Aboard! (Part 1 of 3)

 @mitchellmcavoy

-Arriving in Houston about nine hours after departing New Orleans, the Sunset Limited has a slightly extended stop.
+Arrival in Houston is scheduled for approximately 8-9 hours after departing New Orleans.
+The Sunset Limited has a slightly extended stop in Houston - per the schedule - for passenger loading and servicing.
 Unfortunately, the Houston station leaves a lot to be desired.
-If you are just stepping off the train to stretch your legs, it is actually a better experience as you get a nice view of the Houston skyline from the platform.
-If you are looking to get off in Houston to spend a few days, have your ride organized ahead of time.
-It kind of feels like the station is stuffed in the corner beneath a web of interstate highways and although there is a police station around the block, it doesn’t give off the safest vibe.
-That said, Houston is an excellent city to spend a few days checking out the sites.
-If you opt into renting a car, you can even take a trip down to Galveston, which is about 45 mins-1 hour ride south.
+Located north and west of downtown, the station is stuffed in the corner beneath a web of interstate highways.
+It is about a 20-minute or 1.25-mile walk from the heart of Houston.
+If you are just stepping off the train to stretch your legs, it’s not a bad experience, especially since you get a nice view of some skyscrapers from the platform.
+However, if you are looking to spend a few days, have your ride organized ahead of time.
+Again, the station is tucked away, surrounded by large parking lots as well as warehouses and although there is a police station around the block, it doesn’t give off the safest vibe.
+That being said, downtown Houston is an excellent spot to spend a few days checking out the sites or even catch a game at Minute Maid Park (home of the Houston Astros and former train station).
+If you opt into renting a car, you can even take a trip down to Galveston, which is about a 45-minute ride south depending on traffic.

 Add to